Beginner’s Guide to Containers and Orchestration

 Containers offer a variety of benefits in any context, but they can offer some unique value specifically in the context of the cloud.
 In this lesson, we will explore the relationship between containers and cloud a little further, focusing specifically on how containers can offer additional value in the context of the cloud.
 We will also talk about some of the container-specific services offered by some of the most popular cloud providers.
 Check out these links for more information about the cloud services that were discussed in this lesson.
 Amazon Web Services (AWS) Amazon Elastic Container Service: https://aws.amazon.com/ecs/Amazon ECS for Kubernetes: https://aws.amazon.com/eks/ Microsoft Azure Azure Kubernetes Service: https://azure.microsoft.com/en-us/services/kubernetes-service/ Google Cloud Platform (GCP) Google Kubernetes Engine: https://cloud.google.com/kubernetes-engine/

-Congratulations!
-You can completed the Beginners Guide to Containers and Orchestration Course.
-In this lesson, we will wrap up what we talked about in the course, and talk about some other Linux Academy content that you may be interested in you want to learn about any of the topics discussed in this course in more detail.
+Congratulations on completing the Beginner's Guide to Containers and Orchestration course!
+In this lesson, we will wrap up what we talked about in the course and go over some other Linux Academy content that you may be interested in if you'd like to learn more about any of the topics discussed in this course.
+Recommended Courses Containers LXC/LXD Deep DiveCoreOS Essentials Docker Docker Quick StartDocker Deep DiveDocker Certified Associate Prep Course Kubernetes Cloud Native Certified Kubernetes Administrator (CKA)Kubernetes the Hard Way DevOps DevOps EssentialsImplementing a Full CI/CD Pipeline